ColgateUniversityComputerScience/cosc101text/wayofprogram.rst

    operations in Python.

    a.
 Use a web browser to go to the Python website
-      http://python.org.
+      https://www.python.org.
 This page contains information about Python and links to Python-related pages, and it gives you the ability to search the Python documentation.

-      For example, if you enter ``print`` in the search window, the first link that appears is the documentation of the ``print`` statement.
+      For example, if you enter ``print`` in the search window, the first link that appears is the documentation of the ``print`` function.
 At this point, not all of it will make sense to you, but it is good to know where it is.

    b.
 Start the Python interpreter and type ``help()`` to start the
       online help utility.
-Or you can type ``help('print')`` to get information about the ``print`` statement.
+Or you can type ``help('print')`` to get information about the ``print`` function.

 2. Start the Python interpreter and use it as a calculator.
 Python's syntax for math operations is almost the same as standard